hjwp/marriage-figaro-norway/act4.md

     får deg til å innse
     hvem du hele tiden elsket."

+> “Finally, one excellent way of getting out of an arranged marriage is to realise that your spouse-to-be is directly related to you.”

     Og: For å komme deg ut
     av et arransjert ekteskap,